Tracking lab-grown tissue with light: New proof-of-concept photonic pH sensor could advance studies of tissue regeneration.

 “We want to make sensors that can be put inside growing tissue to give researchers quantitative information,” Ahmed said.
 “Is the tissue actually growing?
 Is it healthy?
 If you grow a bone, does it have the right mechanical properties or is it too weak to support a body?”

-The work could have benefits beyond tissue engineering too, into studying the progression of diseases such as cancer.
+The work could have benefits beyond tissue engineering too, in studying the progression of diseases such as cancer.

 “What these sensors could give people is real-time information about tissue growth and disease progression,” said American University chemist and NIST guest researcher Matthew Hartings.
 Conventional sensors give researchers a series of snapshots without showing them the path between those points, Hartings said.
 But photonic sensors could provide scientists with continuous information, the equivalent of a GPS navigation app for disease.